RING DESIGN GUIDE & ANATOMY OF A RING

 Halo rings have a distinctive, completely circular profile.

-The exterior of a concave ring curves up at the edges.
-The inside is curved for comfort.
+A concave ring curves up at the edges.
+The inside is curved for comfort around the finger.

 Metal Finishes & Detailing

-The finish and detailing of ring metals can make a big difference to its overall appearance.
+The finish and detailing of ring metals can make a big difference in the overall appearance of the piece.
 Filigree, milgrain, and engraving, for instance, can give rings a beautiful antique look.